 What are this year’s projects/countries?

 Project Pyramid is student-run and the committee is researching and selecting partners.
-Projects will be announced on November 13th and students will be able to rank their choices in order.
+Projects will be announced in the middle of November and students will be able to rank their choices in order.

 How much does the Spring Break trip cost?